3v0k4/contact-page/blog/posts/2019-09-02-merging-io-and-either-into-one-monad.markdown

 ---
 title: Merging IO and Either into one monad
-description: How to simplify code by merging two monads into one.
+description: How to simplify code by merging two monads into one
 author: Riccardo
 cover_image: https://odone.io/images/puzzle-merge.jpg
 ---